smart-edge-open/epcforedge/lte/README.md

 ## Installation, Build and Run

-- Setup, Generate Self-signed certification files and Run NGINX according to readme in sub-directory: http
+- Setup, Configure and Run NGINX according to readme in sub-directory: http
 - Setup, Build and Run HTTP based backend according to readme in the sub-directory: backend
 - Notice: All installation scripts are based and verified on CentOS 7.6 x86_64 operating system.